Nearly 200 artists

 ABOUT THE WOODLANDS ARTS COUNCIL

 The Woodlands Waterway Arts Festival is presented by The Woodlands Arts Council, Inc., a non-profit organization with a Board of Directors, an Advisory Committee, and more than 500 community volunteers.
-The mission of The Woodlands Waterway Arts Council, Inc. is to provide regional cultural enrichment opportunities that encourage, support, and promote the performing and visual arts.
+The mission of arts council is to provide regional cultural enrichment opportunities that encourage, support, and promote the visual and performing arts.
+Proceeds from the festival directly fund the year-round community and education outreach programs of Because Art Matters, produced by The Woodlands Arts Council.